London Museum: Contemporary collecting

-In 2021, the museum negotiated with The Clash bass player Paul Simonon for a long-term loan of his broken Fender bass guitar, played onstage at the New York Palladium in 1979, where Simonon smashed it onstage.
-The moment was captured by photographer Pennie Smith and became the album cover for the band's album, London Calling.

-In June 2022, the museum bought the film Putin's Happy by Turner Prize-winning artist Jeremy Deller, documenting protests, activism and onlookers between January and March 2019 while the British government was negotiating the terms of Brexit.

-In April 2020, the museum pout out a call for donations of objects and oral histories connected to the global COVID-19 pandemic.
+In April 2020, the museum put out a call for donations of objects and oral histories connected to the global COVID-19 pandemic.
 As part of the Collecting Covid project, London Zoo donated a large illuminated sign showing the logo of the UK's National Health Service surrounded by hearts, which was hung outside their giraffe house during lockdown in March 2020.
 In July 2020, sound designers String and Tins made recordings of soundscapes in London streets that had become deserted due to pandemic lockdowns for the museum's collection.
 In October 2020, Arsenal football player Pierre-Emerick Aubameyang donated his shirt featuring a Black Lives Matter logo, which had been worn by him during games that season.
 The logo had been added to all Premier League shirts for the summer 2020 season following widespread protests against racial violence in London and around the world.

 During celebrations for the Islamic festival of Ramadan, the museum collected thousands of messages from a WhatsApp group made up of five Muslim women in West London sharing their reflections on celebrating during lockdown.
 In January 2021, the museum announced the acquisition of thirteen tweets made by Londoners during lockdown.
 In February 2021, Mayor of Lambeth Philip Normal donated his chain of office, which he had made from card and t-shirt fabric while the real one was locked up in the town hall.
 Normal had a virtual appointment ceremony to the role in April 2020.
 The museum also asked volunteers to describe their "pandemic dreams" to collect oral histories of how the pandemic affected Londoners' sleep cycles.

+On June 17th, 2025, Museum of London Archaeology (MOLA) completed the painstaking reconstruction of a fully intact Roman fresco comprising thousands of plaster fragments.
+The fresco, originally from a high-status building in Southwark, dating to before AD 200, features rare yellow-panel designs depicting birds, fruit, flowers, lyres, and even preserved graffiti—making it one of the largest Roman wall plaster artworks discovered in London.

+Costume collection

+The museum has 23,000 pieces of dress and textiles.
+The London Museum was the first British museum to produce a catalogue of its costume collection, in 1933.
+The museum's collection includes pieces by Lucile, Hardy Amies, Norman Hartnell, Victor Stiebel, Mary Quant, Katharine Hamnett, and Vivienne Westwood.
+It also includes several pieces of royal clothing, including a shirt thought to have belonged to Charles I; many theatrical, ballet, circus, music hall, and opera costumes; and silk garments woven in Spitalfields.
+Outside of clothing, the museum holds banners and sashes related to the female suffrage campaign of the early 20th century, the Kindred of the Kibbo Kift, and dockworker trade unions.
+The dress collection includes several objects examined by fashion historian Janet Arnold in her book series Patterns of Fashion.